Analysis | The American right uses truckers to import right-wing fury into Canada

 In demonstrating loud, incessant opposition to a vaccine requirement implemented by a leftist politician, the truckers have become heroes to the American political right.
 And that has meant the concomitant appearance of misinformation, political posturing — and frustration for the Canadian government.

-It’s useful to assess how Canadians themselves feel about the convoy.
+It’s useful to assess how Canadians feel about the convoy.
 There’s not a lot of polling on the subject, but we do have some indicators.

-Polling published on Monday by CTV News found that Ottawans themselves are quite tired of the protest.
+Polling published Monday by CTV News found that Ottawans are quite tired of the protest.
 Nine in 10 say it’s time for the protesters to leave, with two-thirds opposing the effort overall.
 About half of residents oppose it strongly.
 But, then, this is to be expected: The point of the protest in part has been to be disruptive.

 There doesn’t seem to be recent national polling evaluating the effort, but a survey conducted by Maru Public Opinion last month found that fewer than 3 in 10 Canadians felt that no vaccination requirement should be in place.
 (The mandate is that truckers either be fully vaccinated or quarantine after crossing the border, an obvious imposition on their ability to do their jobs.)
-Another third thought that truckers should be able to carry cargo over the border if they showed a negative test for the coronavirus.
+A third of respondents said that truckers should be able to carry cargo over the border if they showed a negative test for the coronavirus.

 It’s important to note (as Prime Minister Justin Trudeau has) that most truckers are already fully vaccinated.
 The Canadian Trucking Alliance estimates that only 10 percent of the country’s truckers have not been vaccinated.
-At the end of January, the government said there was “no sign whatsoever” that the then-recently implemented rule had reduced cross-border carriage.
+At the end of January, the government said there was “no sign whatsoever” that the recently implemented rule had reduced cross-border carriage.

 What is very clear is that many on the American right see the protest as righteous and inspiring.
 In a statement released by his not-yet-a-social-media-company company, former president Donald Trump praised the truckers as “peacefully protesting the harsh policies of far left lunatic Justin Trudeau.”
 He welcomed truckers “with open arms to communicate freely” on his social media platform — which he said was “coming very soon!”